Dialogue

 Hey, you're that guy!

-"A newspaper that sticks half out of a mailbox, a cat in the sun in someone's front garden or a lushly overgrown alley in the city.
+"A newspaper that partly sticks out of a mailbox, a cat in the sun in someone's front garden or a lushly overgrown alley in the city.
 It is a selection of the photos that Mitchel Lensink (32) has taken in Amersfoort in recent years.
 His mission: photographing all the streets of the city."

 Mitchel Lensink